counter

 Electronics

 PEEK plastic already has a significant presence in the electronics market.
 Household products like Mobile phones, cables, setup boxes, refrigerators, ACs, washing machines, computers, laptops, and electronic wearables.
-In some way, all these products or parts of their assembled components are produced using PEEK.

 2. Outstanding mechanical properties will maximize safety and comfort while handling silicon wafers.